Awsomeworld304/James-Info-Repo/Workflows-with-VS-Code-and-Github.md

 ## GitHub
 This will discuss how to do various actions on GitHub.
 ### Making Pull Requests
+This depends on your method.\
+You cannot do it from the terminal.
 #### Website
 Start from your repo, and click the 'Pull Requests' tab at the top.\
 (img)\
 #### VS Code
+wip
+## VS Code + Extensions
+wip
 ## Misc.
 Misc. info or more in-detail explanations.
 ### Commit Messages